-Unproven technology (cf. §8.3) and the land acquisition for a large site constitute the largest technical risk factors for the project.
+Unproven technologies (cf. §8.3) and identification of appropriate sites constitute the largest technical risk factors for the project.
 Cosmic Explorer will rely on the proven room temperature fused-silica-optic technology of Advanced LIGO operating at a wavelength of 1064 nm; fortunately, the success of Advanced LIGO establishes that this technology is extremely mature.
 As with LIGO, the Cosmic Explorer sensitivity will continue to improve through a series of planned upgrades.